The 26 Best Things to do in Loreto

 Read next:

-The 26 Best Things to do in La Paz
+The 26 Best Things to Do in La Paz

 What to eat in La Paz, Mexico + The 4 Best Spots for Fish Tacos